Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things

 \subsection{Detectors}

-This section examines {NN} architectures used for information decoding at the receiver nodes, which is the most studied topic in the literature.
-A key benefit of {NNs} is their ability as universal approximators, enabling adaptable tuning of decoder parameters in unknown environments.
-In the form of Occam's razor, {NN} models are conceived to operate by learning the minimum possible {MC} parameters of the {CIR}.
-Architectures using feedforward {NN}, \ac{RNN}, and \ac{CNN}, as well as incorporating attention models, are combined to learn from past and future samples when decoding the current symbol.
+This section examines {NN} architectures for information decoding at receiver nodes, which is the most-studied topic in the literature.\footnote{The total number of references related to detection tasks is $\SI{26}{\percent}$ of the surveyed literature.} A key benefit of {NNs} is their ability as universal approximators, enabling adaptable tuning of decoder parameters in unknown environments.
+In line with Occam's razor,\footnote{Occam’s razor is the principle that, among competing element sets, the ``simplest'' one should be preferred, i.e., the set with the smallest number of elements.} {NN} models are designed to learn the minimum possible {MC} parameters of the {CIR}.
+The literature reports architectures based on feedforward {NN}s, \acp{RNN}, \acp{CNN}, and transformers for decoding tasks.
 In the following, we provide details on the detection problem definition, environments, deployed {NN} architectures, and an illustrative code example.